bojanstrkovski-21/Arco-chadwm-debian/README.md

 ![image](https://github.com/bojanstrkovski-21/Arco-chadwm-debian/blob/master/chadwm-debian.png)

-## IMPORTANT !!! : COPY THE FOLDER  _debian-install_  INTO  _$Home/Templates_ OR CHANGE PATH INSIDE THE SCRIPT WHERE IT ASKS FOR THIS PATH OR *install-arcolinux-chadwm.sh* WILL NOT COPY THE IMPORTANT FILES TO PROPRIATE DIRECTORIES !!!
+## IMPORTANT !!! : MOVE OR GIT CLONE THE FOLDER  _Arco-chadwm-debian_  INTO  _$Home/DATA_ AFTER CREATING THE FOLDER FIRST OR CHANGE PATH INSIDE THE SCRIPT WHERE IT ASKS FOR THIS PATH (CD ~/DATA/Arco-chadwm-debian/debian-install/arco-chadw) OR *install-arcolinux-chadwm.sh* WILL NOT COPY THE IMPORTANT FILES TO PROPRIATE DIRECTORIES !!!

 ## DISCLAIMER : IF YOU DECIDE TO TRY OUT THIS SCRIPTS PLEASE TEST THEM IN VM(VIRTULA MACHINE) RAHTER THAN ON REAL HARDWARE AND IF THEY WORK FOR IN THE VM THEN YOU CAN TRY THEM ON REAL HARDWARE.
 I AM NOT RESPONSIBLE FOR ANY SYSTEM PROBLEMS THAT MIGHT HAPPEN !!!